Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

 \subsection{A lower bound on the critical exponent in low dimension}

-The idea for the proof of Theorem~\ref{thm:EV_LB} is due to Michael Damron.
+The idea for the proof of Theorem~\ref{thm:EV_LB} was shared with us by Michael Damron.
 To give a lower bound on the critical exponent for $\mathbb{E}_p V$, we replicate the proof of Theorem~\ref{thm:LB} for $p<1/2$ using a more refined estimate in place of the central limit theorem.
-We state the estimate now and prove it in Appendix~\ref{appendix:D}.